sourcegraph/about/content/blogposts/2023/slow-to-simd.md

 In our situation, we're searching over vectors with 1536 dimensions.
 With 4-byte elements, this comes out to 6KiB per vector, and we generate roughly a million vectors per GiB of code.
 That adds up.

-When searching the vectors, they need to be held in RAM, which puts some serious memory pressure on our deployments.
-Moving the vectors out of memory would mean loading them from disk at search time, which is a no-go when performance is so critical.
+When searching the vectors, we want to keep them in RAM which puts some serious memory pressure on our deployments.
+Moving the vectors out of memory would mean loading them from disk at search time, which can add [significant latency](https://colin-scott.github.io/personal_website/research/interactive_latency.html) on slow disks.

 There are [plenty of ways](https://en.wikipedia.org/wiki/Dimensionality_reduction) to compress vectors, but we'll be talking about [_integer quantization_](https://huggingface.co/docs/optimum/concept_guides/quantization), which is relatively simple, but effective.
 The idea is to reduce the precision of the 4-byte `float32` vector elements by converting them to 1-byte `int8`s.